 Once we got our food, we took a spot at one of the three, stand-up tables.
 At this point, I would have sat down on the curb just to get this food in my mouth.
 As you can see, the ramen did not disappoint!
 I loved every bite of the noodles with the pork (so tender it fell apart as I picked it up), shaved leeks and pickled bamboo shoots.
-Once I added the Japanese dry chili flakes, I was in heaven.
-This massive bowl of “broth-y” goodness was exactly what I was missing from Tokyo and it was perfect on this particularly cold day.
+After adding the Japanese dry chili flakes, I was in heaven.
+This massive bowl of “broth-y” goodness was exactly what I was missing.
+Plus, it was perfect on this particularly cold day.

 After we finished eating, we were told to give our trays to this lady on the curb.
-When I turned around, I noticed she had set up a “makeshift” dish washing station and was washing the used trays from the restaurant.
+Incredibly, she had set up a “makeshift” dish washing station and was washing the used trays.
 Since the kitchen is so small, it’s no wonder they utilized the outside area.
-Obviously, space is at a premium in Japan and I guess you have to figure out a way to make it work.
+Space is at a premium in Japan and I guess you have to figure out a way to make it work.

 I hadn’t been back to Tokyo in 13 years so I was thrilled to be there, even for 24 hours!
-We’re already planning another trip so we can see my old apartment, check out Mount Fuji and, obviously, eat more ramen!
+We’re already planning another trip to see my old apartment, check out Mount Fuji and, obviously, eat ramen!

 Have you been to Tokyo’s Tsukiji Fish Market?
 Have you eaten at Chuka Soba Inoue?
 Tell me about your experience in the comments!